mijara/alma-compose/portainer.md

 This will download some images from Docker Hub, and then Go dependencies.
 After a while, it should say `Done, without errors.`, and generate the binary at `dist/portainer`.

+    If that fails:

+    It may fail saying that we couldn't find the docker daemon, this happens when the user is not privileged enough to do so.
+We will create a new group called Docker and add the user to that so we can actually run docker
+    commands:

+    With the root user:

+    groupadd docker
+    gpasswd -a <USER> docker

+    Restart the Docker daemon, login again with the user for changes to take effect and run the grunt command again.

     If that failed: